Skip to contents

 if (FALSE) { # \dontrun{

-# this will give an error if the path does not exist
+# Errors when must_work = TRUE and the path does not exist

 normalize_path("D://Folder1//Folder2//file.txt", must_work = TRUE)